 British Americans frequently imported imperial maps during the eighteenth century.
 Decorative wall maps showing British possessions in North America were favorite articles, purchased primarily by the colonial elite.
 Strategically displayed in formal settings of the home or provincial office, these maps painted bombastic scenes of territorial conquest and signified the range of the British Empire.
 For example, maps like Henry Popple's Map of the British Empire in America (1733) reached American audiences upon special orders by the Board of Trade and Plantations, and colonial politicians like Benjamin Franklin eagerly requested Popple's map for public display.

-The present example is the map's sixth state (of 8), as described by Babinski.
+Key map in state 4.
+The 20-sheet map is state 7 (of 8), as described by Babinski.